junxit/us-congress-bills-115/metadata.md

 - 2018-03-13 — Mr. Curtis moved to suspend the rules and pass the bill.
 - 2018-03-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 392 - 6 (Roll no. 103). (text: CR H1515)
 - 2018-03-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 392 - 6 (Roll no. 103).(text: CR H1515)
+- 2018-03-14 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.